Jorden-27/Travel_Planner/README.md

 # 🧠 AI Travel Planner with Hotel Finder

 Plan your perfect trip using AI!
-This smart task automation agent breaks down your travel goal into subtasks like 🏨 hotel search, 📅 itinerary planning, and 💰 budgeting – powered by Gemini + SerpAPI.
+This smart task automation agent breaks down your travel goal into subtasks like 🏨 hotel search, 📅 itinerary planning, and 💰 budgeting – powered by Gemini + SerpAPI

 ---